 A collection of landscape photographs that features a wet cranberry harvest, farm stands, and a log cabin situated on a WPA built lake.
 The photos were taken in the Pine Barrens of New Jersey.
 The New Jersey Pine Barrens is known for its various commercial cranberry bogs.
 The American Cranberry is native in this area.
 Cranberries are harvested by two methods: wet and dry.
 Wet harvests are typically used for cranberry juice.

-A collection of photographs that features the Mayans in Guatemala, the spirit of Sicily, and France.
+A collection of photographs that features the Mayans in Guatemala, the culture of Cuba, the spirit of Sicily, and France.
 France photos include both film and digital images.
 Photos of France were taken in the Provence Region and in Paris.
 Photos taken in Sicily are the result of travel though out the island.
 Guatemala photos were taken in remote regions in the highlands areas.
 Guatemala was taken with film in 1995.Travel photography is the documentation of an area’s landscape, people, cultures, customs, and history